adam3654/OctoCaseLight/README.md

 # OctoCaseLight
 A simple plugin that adds a button to the navigation bar for toggling the case light using M355 commands.
+It is a fork of gigibu5's OctoLight plugin, adapted for gcode commands rather than rPi GPIO.

 ![WebUI interface](img/screenshot.png)